F Is for Family

-F Is for Family is an American adult animated comedy drama streaming television series created by Bill Burr and Michael Price for Netflix.
-It is produced by Vince Vaughn's Wild West Television, King of France Productions, Loner Productions, Gaumont International Television and Gaumont Animation.
-Set between October 1973 and December 1974, the series follows a dysfunctional suburban Irish-American family in the fictional town of Rustvale, Pennsylvania.
+F Is for Family is an animated sitcom created by Bill Burr and Michael Price for Netflix.
+It was produced by Vince Vaughn's Wild West Television, King of France Productions, Loner Productions, Gaumont Television USA and Gaumont Animation.
+Set in 1973-74, the series follows a dysfunctional suburban Irish American family in the fictional town of Rustvale, Pennsylvania.

-F Is For Family premiered on December 18, 2015.
+F Is for Family premiered on December 18, 2015.
 On October 1, 2020, Netflix renewed it for its fifth and final season and the series ended on November 25, 2021 with a total of 44 episodes over five seasons.
-The first season contains six episodes; the next three contains ten episodes; and the final, eight.
+The first season contains six episodes; the next three contain ten episodes each; and the final season, eight.
 The series received consistently positive reviews throughout its run, with particular praise for its stark, comic portrait of 1970s America.